rails/rails/guides/source/active_storage_overview.md

 development and testing and supports mirroring files to subordinate services for backups and migrations.

 Using Active Storage, an application can transform image uploads or generate image representations of non-image uploads like PDFs and videos, and extract metadata from arbitrary files.

 ### Requirements

 Various features of Active Storage depend on third-party software which Rails will not install, and must be installed separately:

 * [libvips](https://github.com/libvips/libvips) v8.6+ or [ImageMagick](https://imagemagick.org/index.php) for image analysis and transformations
-* [ffmpeg](http://ffmpeg.org/) v3.4+ for video/audio analysis and video previews
+* [ffmpeg](http://ffmpeg.org/) v3.4+ for video previews and ffprobe for video/audio analysis
 * [poppler](https://poppler.freedesktop.org/) or [muPDF](https://mupdf.com/) for PDF previews

 Image analysis and transformations also require the `image_processing` gem.
 Uncomment it in your `Gemfile`, or add it if necessary: